Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Climate Indexes

 \section{Climate Indexes}

 We focus on weather-based indexes, specifically Cooling Degree Days (CDD), Heating Degree Days (HDD), and the Cumulative Rainfall Index (PRE), which are directly linked to temperature and precipitation.
 These indexes hold particular advantages because they rely on a single weather variable, making them not only simple to interpret but also straightforward to compute.
 Their relative ease of use makes them especially suitable for comparative analyses with the components of the Actuaries Climate Index\textsuperscript{TM}.

-In the following subsections, the detailed formulations of these weather-based indexes and outlines of the corresponding components within the ACI framework are presented.
+This section is structured as follows.
+First, Section \ref{2.1.} introduces the definitions and formulations of the weather-based indexes.
+Section \ref{2.2.} then presents the Actuaries Climate Index\textsuperscript{TM} (ACI) and its components.
+Finally, Section \ref{2.3.} introduces a structured grouping of these indexes based on the weather conditions they represent, providing a consistent framework for the comparative analysis conducted in the empirical section.